hpcgroup/pipit/docs/user_guide.rst

    For advanced Python users, especially those familiar with Pandas and NumPy, Pipit exposes the ``events`` DataFrame for custom analysis.

-This guide serves to privde a gendle introduction to Pipit without providing an exhaustive list of its API functions and features.
+This guide serves to privde a gentle introduction to Pipit without providing an exhaustive list of its API functions and features.
 We highly recommend exploring example notebooks and referring to the Pipit API documentation for a comprehensive understanding of the library's capabilities.